ncmdev/plexusent.github.io/trailerWidget.md

 * Tracking: We track aggregate status, such as how many users saw a button, vs how many clicked on it.
 We can also track things like which providers the users clicked on, and even if they purchased something.
 If users queue a movie, get a notification months later, and purchase that film, we can track the origin of that transaction back to your website.

 * Responsive: The widget will adapt to any screensize/layout.
-The same code can be user for mobile and desktop web.
+The same code can be used for mobile and desktop web.

 ## Implementation:

 You include a piece of HTML, a standard Javascript snippet, and some optional programatic parameters.

-First include the following bit of JS anywhere on the page.
-For best performance include it at the bottom, just before the close body tag, otherwise it must come *after* the last gwi-holder div:
+First include the following bit of JS after the last gwi-holder div.
+For best performance include it at the bottom.
 ```
 <script type="text/javascript">
 var gwi = gwi || {};